"אתם לא לובשים מעילים."

-you are right, it was my mistake. in fact the infinitive ללבוש is pronounced with a B, and so is the future form, while the present and past forms with a sound closer to the english v, it's just that those who transliterate like me from native sefardit usually dont make the distinction, while those who transliterate from anglit actually do
+you are right, it was my mistake (already fixed). in fact the infinitive ללבוש (leelbósh) is pronounced with a B, and so is the future form, while the present and past forms with a sound closer to the english v, it's just that those who transliterate like me from native sefardit sometimes mix them up, unlike native speakers of anglit who always make a clear distinction

 look, this debate is going the wrong way. i readily admit you are the Ivrit linguistics expert, and in my original reply to Ula232344 I accepted לובשים is pronounced as a V despite the fact the infinitive Leelbosh is supposed to be pronounced as a B. That alone is weird and confusing, but that's not the point.
 The point is there is a pronunciation distinction in modern Hebrew and many other languages between B and V, and in this i think we agree.